-Interferon-gamma (IFN-γ) is a cytokine released by a myriad of cells, including cytotoxic T lymphocytes, T helper 1 cells, natural killer T cells, B cells, and natural killer cells.
-The downstream effects of the cytokine are pleiotropic, and can either promote or inhibit inflammation (19).
-Gibson et al. first investigated the role of IFN-γ PET imaging to predict response to anti-cancer immunotherapy (20).
-An anti-IFN-γ monoclonal antibody radiolabeled with zirconium-89 (Zr) (Zr-anti-IFN-γ) was used in several cancer models.
-Increased localized tracer uptake in the spleen of mice that received CpG-oligodeoxynucleotide to induce IFN-γ release was observed by PET imaging 72 hours post injection of the tracer.
-In another experiment, the tracer was injected in mice bearing neu+ TUBO cancer cells to uncover active immune response after administration of two doses of HER2/neu DNA vaccines.
+IFN- γ is a cytokine released by a myriad of cells, including cytotoxic T lymphocytes, T-helper 1 cells, natural killer T cells, B cells, and natural killer cells.
+The downstream effects of the cytokine are pleiotropic and can either promote or inhibit inflammation (19).
+Gibson et al. (20) first investigated the role of IFN- γ PET imaging in predicting response to anticancer immunotherapy.
+An anti-IFN- γ monoclonal antibody radiolabeled with 89Zr was used in several cancer models.
+Increased localized tracer uptake in the spleen of mice that received CpG-oligodeoxynucleotide to induce IFN- γ release was observed by PET imaging 72 h after injection of the tracer.
+In another experiment, the tracer was injected in mice bearing neu-positive TUBO cancer cells to uncover active immune response after administration of 2 doses of human epidermal growth factor receptor 2 (HER2)/neu DNA vaccines.
 Mice that received the vaccine started to respond after the second dose and had tumors with significantly higher uptake of the tracer than control mice.
-Furthermore, higher uptake of the tracer following Her2/neu DNA vaccination and subsequent Treg depletion was shown in a spontaneous model of cancer using Neu transgenic mice.
+Furthermore, higher uptake of the tracer after HER2/neu DNA vaccination and subsequent Treg depletion was shown in a spontaneous model of cancer using neu transgenic mice.
 An inverse relationship between tracer uptake and tumor volume was observed in TUBO tumors implanted in BALB/c mice that received the vaccine.
-Taken together, the study proposed the role of IFN-γ PET imaging in evaluating active T cell-mediated anti-cancer immunity in situ.
+Taking the findings together, the study proposed a role for IFN-y PET imaging in evaluating active T-cell-mediated anticancer immunity in situ.

-Interleukin-2 Receptor
+Interleukin-2 (IL-2) Receptor